A Mexico City Chain of Volcanoes

-The Sierra de Santa Catarina is a chain of volcanoes and no fewer than 47 specially administered neighborhoods in the city’s southeast.
-Once known as the Peninsula de Iztapalapa and the Sierra de Ahuizotl, as a mountain range, it’s one of the most dramatic elements of the entire Mexico City skyline.
+The Sierra de Santa Catarina is a chain of volcanoes and no fewer than 47 specially administered neighborhoods in the City’s southeast.
+Once known as the Peninsula de Iztapalapa and the Sierra de Ahuízotl, as a mountain range, it’s one of the most dramatic elements of the entire Mexico City skyline.

-The “Sierra de Ahuizotl” was named for the range’s appearance which struck some viewers as like the mythical amphibious animal emerging from the lake.
+The “Sierra de Ahuízotl” was named for the range’s appearance which struck some viewers as like the mythical amphibious animal emerging from the lake.
 It was all part of a peninsula that was called Iztapalapa for the ancient city there.

 The Tecuauhtzin volcano is sometimes called “Santiago” and is right on the border between Tláhuac and Iztapalapa.
 With a height of 2,640 meters above sea level, it’s the second tallest.
-The name comes from tetl “stone,” cuauhtli “eagle” and tzin, an honorific often translated as “Lord.”
+The name comes from Tetl “stone,” cuauhtli “eagle” and tzin, an honorific often translated as “Lord.”
 Lord Stone Eagle is so-called because a 12-meter stone eagle is believed to have been carved here.

 The highest point in both Iztapalapa and Tláhuac, at 2,782 meters above sea level the Guadaloupe is bound to have a bunch of names.
-Visible from many parts of both alcaldias, it’s also home to San Miguel Teotongo on the northern slope, and to the southwest, is Santa Catarina Yecahuízotl in Tlahuac.
+Visible from many parts of both alcaldías, it’s also home to San Miguel Teotongo on the northern slope, and to the southwest, is Santa Catarina Yecahuízotl in Tláhuac.
 The southern slope is a protected natural area and part of an important water conservation area.

-The La Caldera volcano is the only one entirely in the state of Mexico.
-Known in the pre-Hispanic era as “Cuexomatl,” today it’s more affectionately known as “the cauldron” and at but 2,400 meters above sea level it’s the most easily scaled, and a visit will show you that lots of people do make it something like a neighborhood park.
+La Caldera Volcano is the only one entirely in the state of Mexico.
+Known in the pre-Hispanic era as “Cuexcomatl”.
+Today, it’s more affectionately known as “The Cauldron” and at but 2,400 meters above sea level it’s the most easily scaled, and a visit will show you that lots of people still consider it a neighborhood park.

 Cerro de la Estrella/Huizachtepetl